Pfaffenhofen an der Roth: Historical overview

 12th Century - There is mention of Pfaffenhoffen's castle, on the right bank of the Roth river.

-1303 - First documented mention of Pfaffenhoffen, when Count Ulrich von Berg Schelklingen sold his county and the Pfaffenhofen castle to Duke Frederick IV of Austria, for 700 silver marks.
+1303 - First documented mention of Pfaffenhoffen, when Count Ulrich von Berg Schelklingen sold his county and the Pfaffenhofen castle to Frederick IV, Duke of Austria, for 700 silver marks.

 1375 - The Church of St. Martin is founded.

 1470 - The first schoolmaster arrives in Pfaffenhofen.

 1618 - Beginning of the Thirty Years War, which devastated the area.
 The region was also beset by plague, which killed 2,000 of the original 2,300 inhabitants.

 1700 - Census indicates that Pfaffenhofen has 30 residences and 190 inhabitants.

 1720 - The first craft guild was formed by the house of Fugger.
 The guild met in the "Innere Taverne."

 1725 - The Elizabeth Chapel was built as an addition to the Church of St. Martin.
 The church underwent modifications in the Baroque style.

 1784 - House numbers were introduced for tax purposes.

 1802 - An unidentified epidemic sweeps the area.

 1805 - Napoleon stayed overnight at the 'Äußere Taverne.'
 From this place he issued a proclamation to his soldiers at the Battle of Ulm.

 1806 - the Kingdom of Bavaria was formed by King Maximilian I, and incorporated Pfaffenhofen.

 1835 - The census indicates that Pfaffenhofen had 53 residences with 270 inhabitants.

-1838 - King Ludwig I. of Bavaria lent Pfaffenhofen the coat of arms: a silver tin tower at a green hill under blue sky.
+1838 - King Ludwig I of Bavaria lent Pfaffenhofen the coat of arms: a silver tin tower at a green hill under blue sky.

-1856 - New building of a two story schoolhouse on Hauptstraße.
+1856 - New building of a two-story schoolhouse on Hauptstraße.
 In 1908 it was expanded.

 1899 - The town was connected to the electricity grid.

 1900 - In 85 houses lived 320 inhabitants.
 The first medical practice with Dr. Sontheimer was opened.

 1914 - World War I: The war, which took four years, demanded 110 soldiers.
 A bus line was introduced, which took over the suburban traffic from Weißenhorn to Neu-Ulm.

 1919 - A police station with five officers was introduced, which was closed again in 1959.